It isn’t time that heals grief as much as the actions you take in the time you have.

 I’m based near Oxford, in the Cotswolds, UK.

-I offer a free introductory consultation.
-This will help you get a sense of whether the work is a good fit, and what approach might most serve you, whether that’s specialist support sessions – for as little or as long as you need – or making a start on The Grief Recovery Method®.
-The next step is a preliminary assessment session.
+I offer a short introductory consultation so we can get a sense of whether the work is a good fit, and what kind of support would be most helpful.
+For some people that means specialist support sessions.
+For others, it means beginning The Grief Recovery Method®.
+The next step, if appropriate, is a preliminary assessment session.

 When and if this is right for you, The Grief Recovery Method® requires a commitment to 7 sessions (8 for a group), usually weekly.
-You will need to complete around 1 hour of preparatory work, plus some reading each week – this preparation is essential to progress.
+You will need to complete around an hour of preparatory work, plus some reading each week.
+That preparation is an important part of the process.
 I am contactable for support between sessions, and we agree how this will work for both of us before we begin.

 1:1 sessions: